PanLiyuan/hyper-protect-dbaas/webui-db.md

 ##Creating a database

 1. Click **Create**.
-2. Enter a database name and a collection.
+2. Enter a database name (for either MongoDB or PostgreSQL) and a collection (for MongoDB only).
 3. Click **Submit**.

 ##Deleting a database